syncfusion-content/blazor-docs/blazor/diagram-component/user-handle.md

 * The fixed user handle `Stroke` and `Fill` properties are used to define the background color and border color of the user handle and the `StrokeThickness` property is used to define the border width of the fixed user handle.

-* The `Visibility` property of the fixed user handle enables or disables the visibility of fixed user handle.
+* The `Visibility` property indicating whether the fixed user handle is visible in the user interface.

 The following code explains how to customize the appearance of the fixed user handles.